Nissanka, Dickwella star for Sri Lanka as Windies chase 375-run target

 He had been struck on the back of the helmet in the fast bowler's previous over when the ball rolled onto the stumps but did not dislodge the bails.

-Nissanka had already departed for 103, compiled in 341 minutes off 252 balls, including six fours, and the innings quickly subsided in the rush for quick runs.
+Nissanka had already departed for 103, compiled in 341 minutes off 252 balls and including six fours, and the innings quickly subsided in the rush for quick runs.

 Roach and off-spinner Rahkeem Cornwall claimed three wickets each.